hyperstack-org/hyperstack/README.md

 bundle exec rspec spec
 ```

 You can run the specs in firefox by adding `DRIVER=ff` (best for debugging.)
-You can add `SHOW_LOGS=true` if running in poltergeist (the default) to see what is going on, but ff is a lot better.
+You can add `SHOW_LOGS=true` if running in poltergeist (the default) to see what is going on, but ff is a lot better for debug.

 ## How it works